-All information contained in this ESG Report reflects the Group's performance in environmental protection and social care for the year ended 31 March 2022 (the "Reporting Period" or "FY2022").
+All information contained in this ESG Report reflects the Group's performance in environmental protection and social care for the year ended 31 March 2023 (the "Reporting Period" or "FY2023").
 The management of the Group determined the scope of disclosure of this ESG Report by considering the Group's resource allocation and the revenue contribution of its different segments.
-This ESG Report includes entities that make the major revenue contributions to the Group, namely all entities in Trading Business and four major projects in Hong Kong in Construction Business.
+This ESG Report includes entities that make the major revenue contributions to the Group, namely three major projects in Hong Kong in Construction Business and all entities in Trading Business.
 The Group will, according to its business development, continue to improve and enhance the disclosure of the upcoming ESG reports when and where necessary.